-Rule 64-210 5) requires mechanical protection against rodents for PV source circuit conductors on or above a building, where the dc arc-fault protection (when required) is not located at the module.
-Photo B3 is an example of damage by rodents.
+Rule 64-210 5) requires mechanical protection against rodents for PV source circuit conductors on or above a building, where the dc arc-fault protection (when required) is not an integral part of the module.
+However, PV modules with integral arc fault protection are not widely available.
+Notwithstanding Rule 64-210 5), ESA will continue to permit omission of rodent guard based on arc fault protection at the module level.

-When dc-to-dc converters (power optimizers) are used and are certified to provide dc arc fault protection on a module level, mechanical protection against rodents may not be required.
+When dc-to-dc converters (power optimizers) are used and are certified to provide dc arc fault protection at the module level, mechanical protection against rodents is not required, provided that the optimizers: